OpenEvalProject/evals/manuscripts/elife-92892/v1/manuscript.md

 To investigate whether distinct brain regions exhibited differential responses under the uncertainty about the hidden states, we divided all trials into two groups: the “asked” trials and the “not-asked” trials based on whether participants chose to ask in the “First choice” stage.
 In the not-asked (Figure 6c), participants had greater uncertainty about the hidden states of the environment compared to the asked trials.
 We identified statistically significant differences in the signal amplitude of the left frontal region (p<0.01), the right frontal region (p<0.05), and the central region (p<0.001), suggesting a role for these areas in encoding the hidden states of the environment.
 It might suggest that when participants knew the hidden states, they could effectively integrate the information with the environmental statistical structure to make more precise or confident decisions and exhibit greater neural response.
 The right panel of Figure 6c revealed a higher signal in the theta band during not-asked trials, suggesting a correlation between theta band signal and uncertainty about the hidden states (Harper et al., 2017).

-## EEG results at source level
+### EEG results at source level

 In the final analysis of the neural correlates of the decision-making process, as quantified by the epistemic and intrinsic values of expected free energy, we presented a series of linear regressions in source space.
 These analyses tested for correlations over trials between constituent terms in expected free energy (the value of reducing variability, the value of reducing novelty, extrinsic value, and expected free energy itself) and neural responses in source space.
 Additionally, we also investigated the neural correlate of (the degree of) variability, (the degree of) novelty, and prediction error.
 Because we were dealing with a 2-second time series, we were able to identify the periods of time during decision-making when the correlates were expressed.
-The linear regression was run by the “mne.stats.linear regression” function in the MNE package (Activity∼Regressor+Intercept).
-Activity is the activity amplitude of the EEG signal in the source space and regressor is one of the regressors that we mentioned (e.g., expected free energy, the value of reducing novelty, etc.).
+The linear regression was run by the “mne.stats.linear regression” function in the MNE package ($Activity∼Regressor+Intercept$).
+Activity is the activity amplitude of the EEG signal in the source space and $regressor$ is one of the regressors that we mentioned (e.g., expected free energy, the value of reducing novelty, etc.).

 In these analyses, we focused on the induced power of neural activity at each time point, in the brain source space.
 To illustrate the functional specialization of these neural correlates, we presented whole-brain maps of correlation coefficients and picked out the brain region with the most significant correlation for reporting fluctuations in selected correlations over 2-second periods.
 These analyses were presented in a descriptive fashion to highlight the nature and variety of the neural correlates, which we unpacked in relation to the existing EEG literature in the discussion.
 The significant results after false discovery rate (FDR) (Benjamini and Hochberg, 1995; Gershman et al., 2014) correction are shown in shaded regions.
 Additional regression results can be found in supplementary materials.

-## “First choice” stage: Action selection
+#### “First choice” stage: Action selection

 During the “First choice” stage, participants were presented with the choice of either choosing to stay or ask the ranger to get information regarding the present context of the risky path, the latter choice coming at a cost.
-Here, we examined “expected free energy” (G(π,τ), Equation 9), “value of reducing variability” (AI⋅EQ~[ln⁡Q(sτ|π)−ln⁡Q(sτ|oτ,π)]), and “extrinsic value” (EX⋅EQ~[ln⁡P(oτ)]).
+Here, we examined “expected free energy” ($G(\pi,\tau)$, Equation 9), “value of reducing variability” ($AI⋅E_{Q~}[ln⁡Q(s_{\tau}|\pi)−ln⁡Q(s_{\tau}|o_{\tau},\pi)]$), and “extrinsic value” $(EX⋅E_{Q~}[ln⁡P(o_{\tau})])$.

 We found a robust correlation (p<0.05) between the “expected free energy” regressor and the frontal pole (Figure 7a).
 In addition, the superior temporal gyrus also displayed strong correlations with expected free energy.
 With respect to the “value of reducing variability” regressor, we identified a strong correlation (p<0.05) with the medial orbitofrontal cortex (Figure 7b).
 In addition, the postcentral gyrus and precentral gyrus also displayed strong correlations with the value of reducing variability.
 For the “extrinsic value” regressor, we observed a strong correlation (p<0.05) with the middle temporal gyrus (see Appendix 1—figure 4a).
 In addition, the inferior temporal gyrus, and superior temporal gyrus also exhibited strong correlations with extrinsic value.
 Interestingly, we observed that during the “First choice” stage, expected free energy and extrinsic value regressors were both strongly correlated.
 However, expected free energy correlations appeared later than those of extrinsic value at the beginning, suggesting that the brain initially encoded reward values before integrating these values with information values for decision-making.

 ![Figure 7.](https://cdn.elifesciences.org/articles/92892/elife-92892-fig7-v1.jpg)

-**Figure 7.:** (a) The regression intensity () of expected free energy.
+**Figure 7.:** (a) The regression intensity ($\beta$) of expected free energy.
 The right panel indicates the regression intensity between the frontal pole (1, right half) and the expected free energy.
-The green-shaded regions indicate p<0.05 after false discovery rate (FDR) correction (the average βt-value during these significant periods equals −3.228). (b) The regression intensity () of the value of reducing variability.
+The green-shaded regions indicate p<0.05 after false discovery rate (FDR) correction (the average t-value during these significant periods equals −3.228). (b) The regression intensity ($\beta$) of the value of reducing variability.
 The right panel indicates the regression intensity between the medial orbitofrontal cortex (5, left half) and the value of reducing variability.
-The green-shaded regions indicate p<0.05 after FDR correction (the average βt-value during these significant periods equals −3.081).
+The green-shaded regions indicate p<0.05 after FDR correction (the average t-value during these significant periods equals −3.081).
 The black lines indicate the average intensities, and the gray-shaded regions indicate the ranges of variations (the 95% confidence interval).
 The gray lines indicate p<0.05 before FDR.

-## “First result” stage: Belief update
+#### “First result” stage: Belief update

 During the “First result” stage, participants were presented with the outcome of their first choice, which informed them of the current context: either “Context 1” or “Context 2” for the risky path, or no additional information if they opted not to ask.
 This process correlated with the “reducing variability” regressor, as it corresponded to resolving uncertainties about hidden states.
 We assumed that the brain learning hidden states (reducing variability) corresponded to the value of reducing variability.
-Thus, the “reducing variability” regressor could be AI⋅(ln⁡Q(st|π)−ln⁡Q(st|ot,π)).
+Thus, the “reducing variability” regressor could be $AI⋅(ln⁡Q(s_{t}|\pi)−ln⁡Q(s_{t}|o_{t},\pi))$.

 For “reducing variability”, we observed a robust correlation (p<0.05) within the medial orbitofrontal cortex (Figure 8a).
 In addition, the rostral middle frontal gyrus, the lateral orbitofrontal cortex, and the superior temporal gyrus also displayed strong correlations with reducing variability.

 ![Figure 8.](https://cdn.elifesciences.org/articles/92892/elife-92892-fig8-v1.jpg)

 **Figure 8.:** (a) The regression intensity (β) of reducing variability in the “First result” stage.
 The right panel indicates the regression intensity between the medial orbitofrontal cortex (5, left half) and reducing variability.
-The green-shaded regions indicate p<0.05 after false discovery rate (FDR) correction (the average t-value during these significant periods equals −3.001). (b) The regression intensity () of reducing novelty in the “Second result” stage.
+The green-shaded regions indicate p<0.05 after false discovery rate (FDR) correction (the average t-value during these significant periods equals −3.001). (b) The regression intensity ($\beta$) of reducing novelty in the “Second result” stage.
 The right panel indicates the regression intensity between the precentral gyrus (15, right half) and reducing novelty.
-The green-shaded regions indicate p<0.05 after FDR correction (the average βt-value during these significant periods equals ).
+The green-shaded regions indicate p<0.05 after FDR correction (the average t-value during these significant periods equals $−3.278$).
 The black lines indicate the average intensities, and the gray-shaded regions indicate the ranges of variations (the 95% confidence interval).
-The gray lines indicate p<0.05 before FDR.−3.278
+The gray lines indicate p<0.05 before FDR.

-## “Second choice” stage: Action selection
+#### “Second choice” stage: Action selection

 During the “Second choice” stage, participants chose between the risky path and the safe path based on the current information, with the aim of maximizing rewards.
 This required a balance between exploration and exploitation.
-Here, we examined “expected free energy” (G(π,τ), Equation 9), “value of reducing novelty” (AL⋅EQ~[ln⁡Q(A)−ln⁡P(A|sτ,oτ,π)]), “extrinsic value” (EX⋅EQ~[ln⁡P(oτ)]), and “novelty” (EQ~[ln⁡Q(A)−ln⁡P(A|sτ,oτ,π)]).
+Here, we examined “expected free energy” ($G(\pi,\tau)$, Equation 9), “value of reducing novelty” ($AL⋅E_{Q~}[ln⁡Q(A)−ln⁡P(A|s_{\tau},o_{\tau},\pi)]$), “extrinsic value” ($EX⋅E_{Q~}[ln⁡P(o_{\tau})]$), and “novelty” ($E_{Q~}[ln⁡Q(A)−ln⁡P(A|s_{\tau},o_{\tau},\pi)]$).

 For “expected free energy” (Figure 9a), we identified strong correlations (p<0.001) in the rostral middle frontal gyrus.
 In addition, the caudal middle frontal gyrus, middle temporal gyrus, pars triangularis, and superior temporal gyrus also displayed strong correlations with expected free energy.
 Regarding the “value of reducing novelty”, we found that the rostral middle frontal gyrus showed strong correlations (p<0.05).
 In addition, the superior frontal gyrus, insula, and lateral orbitofrontal cortex also displayed strong correlations with the value of reducing novelty.
 For “extrinsic value”, strong correlations (p<0.001) were evident in the rostral middle frontal gyrus (see Appendix 1—figure 4b).
 In addition, the middle temporal gyrus, pars opercularis, and precentral gyrus also displayed strong correlations with extrinsic values.
 In the “Second choice” stage, participants made choices under different degrees of novelty.
 For “the degree of novelty”, we found no significant correlations after FDR correction (see Appendix 1—figure 6).
 Generally, the correlations between regressors and brain signals were more pronounced in the “Second choice” stage compared to the “First choice” stage.

 ![Figure 9.](https://cdn.elifesciences.org/articles/92892/elife-92892-fig9-v1.jpg)

-**Figure 9.:** (a) The regression intensity () of expected free energy.
+**Figure 9.:** (a) The regression intensity ($\beta$) of expected free energy.
 The right panel indicates the regression intensity between the rostral middle frontal gyrus (1, left half) and expected free energy, the black line indicates the average intensity of this region, and the gray-shaded region indicates the range of variation.
-The yellow-shaded regions indicate p<0.001 after false discovery rate (FDR) (the average βt-value during these significant periods equals −4.819) and the gray lines indicate p<0.001 before FDR. (b) The regression intensity (β) of the value of reducing novelty.
+The yellow-shaded regions indicate p<0.001 after false discovery rate (FDR) (the average t-value during these significant periods equals −4.819) and the gray lines indicate p<0.001 before FDR. (b) The regression intensity (β) of the value of reducing novelty.
 The right panel indicates the regression intensity between the rostral middle frontal gyrus (6, left half) and the value of reducing novelty, the black line indicates the average intensity of this region, and the gray-shaded region indicates the range of variation (the 95% confidence interval).
 The green-shaded regions indicate p<0.05 after FDR (the average t-value during these significant periods equals −3.067) and the gray lines indicate p<0.05 before FDR.

-## “Second result” stage: Belief update
+#### “Second result” stage: Belief update

 During the “Second result” stage, participants obtained specific rewards based on their second choice: selecting the safe path yields a fixed reward, whereas choosing the risky path results in variable rewards, contingent upon the context.
-Here we examined “extrinsic value” (rt), “prediction error” (rt−EQ~[ln⁡P(oτ)]), and “reducing novelty” (ln⁡Q(A)−ln⁡P(A|st,ot,π)).
+Here we examined “extrinsic value” ($r_{t}$), “prediction error” ($r_{t}−E_{Q~}[ln⁡P(o_{\tau})]$), and “reducing novelty” ($ln⁡Q(A)−ln⁡P(A|s_{t},o_{t},\pi)$).
 Here, we also assumed that learning model parameters (reducing novelty) corresponded to the value of reducing novelty.

 For “extrinsic value”, we observed strong correlations (p<0.05) in the lateral occipital gyrus, inferior parietal gyrus, and superior parietal gyrus (see Appendix 1—figure 5a).
 For “prediction error”, we observed strong correlations (p<0.05) in the bank of the superior temporal sulcus, inferior temporal gyrus, and lateral occipital gyrus (see Appendix 1—figure 5b).
 For “reducing novelty”, we observed strong correlations (p<0.05) in the precentral gyrus (see Figure 8).